Mr-Baguetter/SCPSL-VPNGuard/README.md

-Original Code is from https://github.com/SomewhatSane/VPNGuard I have decided to maintain this plugin since the original creator abandoned it
+Original Code is from https://github.com/SomewhatSane/VPNShield-EXILED-Edition I have decided to maintain this plugin since the original creator abandoned it

 # VPNGuard
-A VPN blocking plugin for SCP: SL servers running NWAPI
+A VPN blocking plugin for SCP: SL servers running Exiled (8.11.0)

 <h1>Configuration</h1>